-Di rect
+Direct

 Name of directors and corporation in which interests are held Holdings at beginning of the year Holdings at end of the year

 Charisma Energy Services Limited

 - ordinary shares

-Wong Bheet Huan 30,800 33,880
+Wong Bheet Huan 33,880 33,880

-Simon de Villiers Rudolph - 10,000,000
+Simon de Villiers Rudolph 10,000,000 10,000,000

 - warrants to subscribe for ordinary shares

-Simon de Villiers Rudolph 1,000,000
+Simon de Villiers Rudolph 1,000,000 1,000,000

-Except as disclosed in this statement, no other director who held office at the end of the financial year had interests in shares, debentures or warrants of the Company, or of related corporations, either at the beginning of the financial year, or at the end of the financial year.
+Except as disclosed in this statement, no other director who held office at the end of the financial year had interests in shares, debentures or warrants of the Company, or of related corporations, either at the beginning or at the end of the financial year.

-There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 January 2017.
+There were no changes in any of the above mentioned interests in the Company between the end of the financial year and 21 January 2018.